What is Romantic Love? #2

 Pheromones are biochemical substances that act like hormones but are released into the air rather than the bloodstream.
 They have no odour and are not consciously detectable but they carry messages from one individual to another of the same species and impact on their behaviour.
 Sex pheromones are just one type of pheromone.
 They carry information about the transmitting person’s genotype; this is (subconsciously) decoded by the receiving person.
 The transmitter whose genetically based immunity to disease differs most from the receiver’s is most likely to be most attractive. as the resultant children from such a mating are more likely to be strong, healthy and resistant to disease.

 Quite how humans detect each other’s pheromones is not fully understand.
 Many animals have a vomeronasal organ (VNO), which perceives the substance and then leads them to mate.
-Some anatomists don’t think humans have a VNO; others think they’ve found pits inside our nostrils that might be VNOs.
+Some anatomists don’t think humans have a VNO; others think they’ve found pits inside our nostrils related to the olfactory bulb that might be VNOs.

 In 1986 Winnifred Cutler, a biologist and behavioural endocrinologist, co-discovered pheromones in our underarms (Winnifred Cutler et al; George Preti et al).
 She and her team of researchers found that once any overbearing underarm sweat was removed, what remained were the odourless materials containing the pheromones.